Town vs. Village vs. Hamlet on Long Island

 - ZIP codes do not match municipal boundaries

-- Real estate listings often emphasize community names
+- Real estate listings often emphasize community identity rather than municipal structure

-- Some villages share names with hamlets or towns
+- Some villages share names with nearby hamlets or broader communities

-- School districts are separate from all three
+- School districts are separate from towns, villages, and hamlets

 As a result, someone may: